 The JR Biwako Line runs between Kyoto Station and Nagahama Station in Shiga Prefecture.
 It connects destinations in eastern Shiga with Kyoto, and beyond Kyoto to Osaka and Kobe.
 The Biwako Line runs along the east side of Lake Biwa from which it takes its name.
-Most trains depart from platform 2.
+At Kyoto Station, Biwako Line trains for Otsu, Kusatsu and Maibara use platforms 0, 2 and 3 depending on the service and time of day, so check the departure boards before boarding.

 A Local train on the Biwako Line